 Technical SEO Checklist 2026: 14 Checks for Top Rankings

 Three technical SEO failures cost rankings silently.
 Crawl errors that GSC reports a week after Googlebot hit a 500 wall.
 Index coverage dropping 40% over a month because a deploy added noindex to category pages.
-And the new one for 2026: the LCP threshold cut from 2.5s to 2.0s that quietly demoted thousands of sites in the March 2026 Core Web Vitals update.
+And the one most teams still miss: the field-only INP metric silently failing while the Lighthouse lab score looks fine, because Google’s official Core Web Vitals thresholds (LCP under 2.5s, INP under 200ms, CLS under 0.1) are measured from real-user CrUX data that lags up to 28 days behind a fix.
 None of these show up in a rank-tracker dashboard until traffic is already gone.
 This technical SEO checklist distills the 14 checks we run across nextgrowth.ai and 6 client sites to catch those failures before they compound.
 If you want the server-side counterpart for on-page items, the on-page SEO checklist covers those.
 For the content quality layer, see the SEO content creation checklist.

 📋 TL;DR – THE 14-CHECK TECHNICAL SEO CHECKLIST (2026)